Infant food allergies

 “Food labelling laws make it easier to spot allergens in your baby's foods.”

 Depending on the food that triggers your child’s allergy, avoiding it may put them at risk of missing out on key nutrients.
-It is a good idea to seek support from a dietitian to ensure that your baby gets the full range of nourishment they need for healthy growth and development.
+It is a good idea to seek support from a dietitian to ensure that your baby gets the full range of nourishment they need for healthy growth and development1.

-The role of breastmilk in reducing the risk of allergies
+The role of breast milk in reducing the risk of allergies

 Experts agree that breastfeeding helps to protect infants against developing allergies.
-It does this by supporting their immature immune system as breastmilk is rich in antibodies which offer the baby protection in the early months of life.
+It does this by supporting their immature immune system as breast milk is rich in antibodies which offer the baby protection in the early months of life.

-Breastfeeding or feeding expressed breastmilk from a bottle for at least the first 6 months of your baby’s life may reduce their risk of developing allergies.
+Breastfeeding or feeding expressed breast milk from a bottle for at least the first 6 months of your baby’s life may reduce their risk of developing allergies.